dementive/gsg/README.md

 - Flatmap texture that allows drawing of oceans, rivers, lakes, trees, or other map objects.

-- Map editor to edit map objects
+- Map editor to edit map objects and generate map data.

 ## TODO